Diego Rivera: Later years

 His mural Man at the Crossroads, originally a three-paneled work, begun as a commission for John D. Rockefeller Jr. in 1933 for the Rockefeller Center in New York City, was later destroyed.
-Because it included a portrait of Vladimir Lenin, former leader of the Soviet Union and Marxist pro-worker content, Rockefeller's son, the press, and some of the public protested, but the decision to destroy it was made by the management company.
+Because it included a portrait of Vladimir Lenin and Marxist pro-worker content, Rockefeller's son, the press, and some of the public protested, but the decision to destroy it was made by the management company.
 Anti-Communism ran high in some American circles, although many others in this period of the Great Depression had been drawn to the movement as offering hope to labor.

 When Rivera refused to remove Lenin from the painting, he was ordered to leave the US.
 One of Rivera's assistants managed to take a few photographs of the work so Diego was able to later recreate it.
 American poet Archibald MacLeish wrote six "irony-laden" poems about the mural.
 The New Yorker magazine published E. B. White's light poem, "I paint what I see: A ballad of artistic integrity", also in response to the controversy with number of sponsors taking offense to it.
 As a result of the negative publicity, officials in Chicago cancelled their commission for Rivera to paint a mural for the Chicago World's Fair.
 Rivera released a press statement, saying that he would use the remaining money from his commission at Rockefeller Center to repaint the same mural, over and over, wherever he was asked, until the money ran out.
 He had been paid in full although the mural was reportedly destroyed.
 There have been rumors that the mural was covered over rather than removed and destroyed, but this has not been confirmed.
 In December 1933, Rivera returned to Mexico.
 He repainted Man at the Crossroads in 1934 in the Palacio de Bellas Artes in Mexico City, calling this version Man, Controller of the Universe.